 After several calls through Just Dial, I came to know that concentrated vinegar is sold in chemicals shops, mainly in Chikpet.
 I zeroed in on one store.
 Of all the awfully smelling chemicals meant for countless purposes in that store, vinegar is one of the few sanest ones.
 You can find many such stores.
 Just make an effort to find one on your own.
 The journey can be interesting.

-The concentrated vinegar is 99% strong.
-So you will need not more than 5 ml added to one litre of water for regular cleaning.
-For tougher stains, you can increase it to 10-15%.
+The concentrated edible vinegar is 98-99% strong.
+So you will need not more than 70-100 ml added to one litre of water for regular cleaning.
+For tougher stains, you can increase it to 15-20%.
 Once the first-time cleaning is done, you will need a much milder concentration for regular cleaning.
 Please note that at 99%, it’s a strong acetic acid and caution should be exercised while handling it.
 I have not used straight vinegar for anything.
 Some websites advise using straight vinegar for toilet cleaning.
 I have not tried that.

 The following are the few hacks I can’t do without.
 Most of these tricks and a lot more can be found on the internet but I am listing the ones that have worked well for me.
 If this interests you, please read on.

-- As said already, nothing cleans glass like vinegar and a pinch of washing soda.
-If you are up to it, put a few drops of any essential oil of your choice (tea tree is a known safe disinfectant) if you don’t like the vinegar smell.
+- As said already, nothing cleans glass like vinegar and a pinch (just a pinch!) of washing soda.
+If you are up to it, put a few drops of any essential oil of your choice (tea tree is a known safe disinfectant or lemon grass) if you don’t like the vinegar smell.
 Currently, I am using lemon grass and simply loving the aroma.
 Put all these ingredients together in a spraying can.
 It remains effective for a long time.

 - All the glass articles, crockery items can be wiped clean with only diluted vinegar just before using.
 You may avoid essential oils for this purpose if you so prefer.